jgtz/StableMotifs/README.md

 # UPDATE (April 20, 2021)

-- Newer Java versions (JRE/JDK >15) are incompatible with this software.
-We recommend using JRE/JDK 8.
+- Newer Java versions (JRE/JDK >=15) are incompatible with this software, likely because of Nashorn being deprecated.
+We recommend using JRE/JDK 8 to use this software.
 - This version is no longer being maintained.
 We recommend using the updated and much improved Python version: https://github.com/jcrozum/StableMotifs

 # README